 What this means is that the tool can be purchased separately and you don’t necessarily have to also own the Ripper in order for it to work.
 If you’re still a bit confused about this whole thing, it’s worth pointing out that both the Hi-Fi Audio Converter and the Blu-Ray Ripper have 30-day trials available so you can grab them for free and test them out for yourself.
 The trials do have certain limitations, though, so we recommend checking the full version afterward.
 If you want to learn more about the DVDFab Hi-Fi Audio Converter before downloading you can find all the necessary information over on the official website.

-In order to convert Blu-rays to Hi-Fi audio we need to make sure to select the correct profile in DVDFab 11.
-This can be done by using the Profile Switcher, which is located in the upper left corner of the UI right next to the “+Add” button.
-Once the Profile Switcher is opened, you will notice three different tabs – Format, Device, and Personal.
-Click Format and then select the last category, which is labeled Hi-Fi Audio.
+In order to convert Blu-rays to Hi-Fi audio we need to make sure to select the correct profile in DVDFab 12.
+This can be done by clicking the "choose other profile" option from the profile selection box which brings up the built-in Profile Library, where you will notice three different tabs – Format, Device, and Personal.
+Click Format and then select the 4th category, which is labeled Hi-Fi Audio.

 DVDFab Hi-Fi Audio Converter supports four distinct conversion profiles – Flac Multi-channel, Flac Stereo, Wav Multi-channel, and Wav Stereo.
 In order to achieve the best possible quality it is recommended that you select the profile that best matches your sound system.
 If your system supports surround sound you’ll probably want to go with one of the multi-channel options.
 Whether you choose to convert Blu-ray to Flac or Wav is entirely up to you to decide.